Posted by Ricardo J. Rodríguez - 28 April, 2022

 Internet of Things (IoT) devices are changing the construction industry dramatically

-There’s much buzz around web-connected devices within the construction industry, referred to as “Internet of Things” (IoT) devices.
+This week’s Ready for Next post discussed the major buzz around web-connected devices within the construction industry, referred to as “Internet of Things” (IoT) devices.
 The term Internet of things defines how physical devices, through sensors and software, can connect and exchange information with either other devices or systems connected to a network, predominately the internet.
 Some of this technology has already improved efficiency and reduced costs for quite some time.
 Forbes notes that many companies have introduced IoT platforms for monitoring assets and increasing operational efficiency.
 For example, Bosch has introduced a subscription-based IoT platform for industrial use to reduce energy waste.
 Cisco’s smart city solutions have led to Dubai’s more efficient water management system.
 Organizations like the Chinese construction giant Broad Group have experimented with drones to speed up construction projects.

 These changes will be far-reaching and significantly affect how projects are managed and executed.
 We already see increased sensors in construction sites to help monitor and optimize physical processes.
 There is also a trend of 3D printing in the sector, giving project owners more control over their assets and increasing operational efficiency.
 These trends will continue to gain momentum in the coming years.
 Initially, disruption will likely come in the form of new advancements in sensor technology that are currently being implemented.
 They can support a great deal of innovation while reducing costs and risks for stakeholders.